-This topic contains 11 replies, has 2 voices, and was last updated by Jeremy Hill 3 months, 2 weeks ago.
+- This topic has 11 replies, 2 voices, and was last updated 1 year, 2 months ago by Jeremy Hill.

 Hi guys!
 I exported a FBX-file from Rhino and imported it to Bella.
 The import was successful (I guess) – all the objects are listed in Hierarchy, but I don’t see my design in the viewport.
 When I press Render it only renders the default sphere.
 User error…?

 PhilipNovember 7, 2019 at 2:04 pm #3710Jeremy Hill

 The default scene is set up for centimeters, so perhaps the model is just out of view.

 With IPR running, you can hold ALT and zoom out with the right mouse button.
 It is set up to match maya at this time, so on mac it should be ALT+CMD+left for pan, ALT+right for zoom, and ALT+left for orbit.

 By the way, by saying “set up for centimeters” I mean that the world xform has scale factors of 0.01.

 So please give that a try and let me know if it helps.November 12, 2019 at 10:01 pm #3757Philip